BlueDrink9/keeb_snakeskin/README.md

 ### Printing

+Designed for PLA, but I've had suggestions that TPU will create a great softer, more skinlike case.
+If you have access to it, I would suggest trying that - at least for the inner case, if not the legs and carrycase.

+#### Supports
 These designs are designed to be printed in PLA without supports where possible.
 There is only one severe (90 degree) overhang in the design, which is the first blocker of the carrycase.
 This should be the only part that needs supports.